We regret to report that the Brian Fallon & The Howling Weather performance scheduled for Asbury Hall on January 16 has been cancelled.

 Sunday, January 16

 Tickets: General Admission Seated tickets, $35 advance, $38 day of show, can be purchased on Eventbrite, Babeville Box Office (M-F 11a-5p).

 Please Note: This event will be presented in accordance with applicable public health requirements and considerations as of the date of the event; which could include changes to capacity, attendance prerequisites, procedures, and other protective measures per government and venue policies.
-Currently we require proof of vaccination or negative PCR test within 48 hours with matching ID and all patrons must remain masked unless actively drinking.
+Currently we require proof of full COVID-19 vaccination (two weeks past the second shot) OR proof of a negative PCR test (taken within 48 hours) with matching ID and, in accordance with New York State mandates, all patrons must remain masked unless actively drinking.

 Brian Fallon’s rockstar days are firmly behind him.
 And no one is more accepting of that fact than Brian Fallon.

 Having recently turned 40, the New Jersey legend has left more than his youth in his rearview.
 His former outfit, The Gaslight Anthem, reunited for a string of reunion shows in 2018 but now only exists in that murky grey area known as “indefinite hiatus.”
 He released two well-received solo albums in the past four years, 2016’s Painkillers and 2018’s Sleepwalkers, but even those records dwell more in the rock genre than anywhere else.